rgary/tree_modules/README.md

-*pixels* is a numpy array of np_int32s each element of which can be set to represent the 24-bit RGB color of one pixel on the tree.
-For each int, the first 8 bits are ignored.
+*pixels* is a numpy array of np_int32s each element of which can be set to represent the 24-bit RGB color of one pixel on the tree.[^1] For each int, the first 8 bits are ignored.
 The next 8 bits are red, followed by green and finally blue in the low order bits of the int.

+[^1]: If you aren't familiar with numpy arrays, it's okay to think of them and access them the same say you would use a python list.

-It's often easist to think of this a 3 hex bytes like "0x00ff9911"
+It's often easist to think of this a set hex bytes like "0x00ff9911".
+Where the red component is 0xff (255), green is '0x99' (63) and blue is 0x11 (17).

 The passed in value of 'pixels' is a shared memory buffer containing a numpy array.
 It's better to modify this in